stefdworschak/github-training/README.md

 git push origin main
 ```

-4. If you are working with other developers you should now communicate that you have merged changes into the `main` branch and they need to update their local `main` branches and any development branches.
+4. If you were working with other developers you would now communicate that you have merged your changes into the `main` branch and that they need to update their local `main` branches and any development branches they are currently working on.